learning-zone/java-basics/README.md

     }
 }
 ```
-#### Q. How do you find memory usage from Java program?
-How much percent of the heap is used?
 #### Q. What is a compile time constant in Java?
 What is the risk of using it?
 #### Q. If an object reference is set to null, will the Garbage Collector immediately free the memory held by that object?
 #### Q. What is the difference between Serial and Throughput Garbage collector?